Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 ## Introduction

-The Animal-AI environment comprises various objects categorized into _immovable_, _movable_, _rewards_, and _other/unique_ types.
-These objects can be configured in numerous ways to create diverse tasks.
+The Animal-AI environment includes various objects categorized into _immovable_, _movable_, _rewards_, and _other/unique_ types.
+These objects can be configured to create diverse tasks.
 Each object's name, default characteristics, and configurable ranges are detailed below.
 All objects can rotate 360 degrees.
 Unity uses a left-handed coordinate system with `y` as the vertical axis, and `x` and `z` axes representing horizontal and depth dimensions, respectively.

 ## Unity Objects - What are they?

-Briefly, Unity game objects, commonly referred to as *GameObjects*, are the fundamental components in the Unity Engine, serving as containers for all other components or functionalities within a Unity scene.
+Unity game objects, commonly referred to as *GameObjects*, are the fundamental components in the Unity Engine, serving as containers for all other components or functionalities within a Unity scene.
 These objects can represent characters, props, scenery, cameras, lights, and more.
 Each GameObject can be equipped with various components such as scripts, renderers, colliders, or custom components, defining their behavior and interaction within the game world. *Prefabs* in Unity are essentially templates created from GameObjects; they allow developers to create, configure, and store a GameObject complete with its components and properties.
 Once a Prefab is created, it can be reused multiple times across the scene or even across different projects, ensuring consistency and efficiency in game development by allowing changes to be made to multiple instances simultaneously.

 Most objects in AAI share a handful of fundamental parameters governing their size, position, and other properties.
 Values for these parameters can be defined in YAML ([see here](/docs/Background-YAML.md)).
 Common parameters are:
 * `name`: the name of the object you want to spawn.
-* `positions`: a list of `Vector3` positions within the arena where you want to spawn items, if the list is empty the position will be sampled randomly in the arena.
+* `positions`: a list of `Vector3` positions within the arena where you want to spawn items.
+If the list is empty, the position will be sampled randomly in the arena.
 Any position dimension set to -1 will spawn randomly.
-* `sizes`: a list of `Vector3` sizes, if the list is empty the size will be sampled randomly (within preset bounds for that particular object).
+* `sizes`: a list of `Vector3` sizes.
+If the list is empty, the size will be sampled randomly (within preset bounds for that particular object).
 You can set any size to -1 to spawn randomly along that dimension only.
-* `rotations`: a list of `float` in the range `[0,360]`, if the list is empty the rotation is sampled randomly.
+* `rotations`: a list of `float` in the range `[0, 360]`.
+If the list is empty, the rotation is sampled randomly.
-* `colors`: a list of `RGB` values (integers in the range `[0,255]`), if the list is empty the color is sampled randomly.
-Note that not all objects can have their colour changed and for those (e.g. transparent objects) this value will be ignored.
+* `colors`: a list of `RGB` values (integers in the range `[0, 255]`).
+If the list is empty, the color is sampled randomly.
+Note that not all objects can have their color changed, and for those (e.g., transparent objects), this value will be ignored.

 All except `name` and `positions` parameters can be omitted in the configuration files, in which case the omitted fields are automatically randomized.
-Any Vector3 that contains a `-1` value for any of its dimensions (x,y,z) will spawn that dimension randomly.
+Any Vector3 that contains a `-1` value for any of its dimensions (x, y, z) will spawn that dimension randomly.
 This can be used to spawn, for example, multiple walls of a set width and height but random lengths.

 ## The Arena